Can you build reliable dashboards without a metrics layer?

 When going without can work

-Small teams with one source and a short list of metrics can get by for a while.
+Small teams with one data source and a short list of metrics can get by for a while.
 If you choose this path, put guardrails in place:

 • Lock shared definitions: Create warehouse views for core measures.
 Avoid per-dashboard formulas.